Lawbster

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves database and search index statistics, specifying the types of counts (laws, norms, indexed vectors).
-This distinct purpose sets it apart from sibling tools like legal_search or legal_lookup.
+The description clearly states the verb 'Get' and resource 'database and search index statistics' with specific counts of laws, norms, and indexed vectors.
+This effectively distinguishes it from sibling tools like legal_search or legal_lookup which focus on searching or retrieving specific items.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.